BloxDev-Hub/BloxDev-Hub/docs/Others/Help Us!.md

 ---
 # Reviews :octicons-heart-fill-24:{ .heart }

-We hope, you are having a fun time reading our atricles.
+We hope, you are having a fun time reading our atiticles.
 Your reviews means alot and serve a way to improve our docs.
 Please give us a detailed review based on your experience experience.

 [Review :fontawesome-solid-paper-plane:](https://rodevs-helpers.github.io/Helpers-Documents/){ .md-button .md-button--primary }